 Princeton graduate students in their first, second or third year of study may apply for the PEI-STEP Fellowship Program.
 See our Program Admissions’ page for application instructions.

 The David Bradford Energy and Environmental Policy Seminar Series hosts environmental policy experts from Princeton University, government and institutions worldwide who present the latest policy developments and challenges related to environmental issues, including land use, climate change, urban resilience, and conservation.
-The lunch-time seminars are co-sponsored by PEI and the Center for Policy Research on Energy and the Environment (C-PREE) in the Woodrow Wilson School of Public and International Affairs
+The lunch-time seminars are co-sponsored by PEI and the Center for Policy Research on Energy and the Environment (C-PREE) in the Princeton School of Public and International Affairs

 For more event information, see the David Bradford Energy and Environmental Policy Seminar Series page.